SCIENCE - FORM 2

 carbon dioxide.

-2. The green plant in apparatus B did not carry out
+2. The green plant in apparatus B did not carry out photosynthesis because there was no carbon

 dioxide in the air in the bell jar.